Yash-Singh1/dracula-tmux/README.md

 - When prefix is enabled smiley face turns from green to yellow
 - When charging, 'AC' is displayed
 - If forecast information is available, a ☀, ☁, ☂, or ❄ unicode character corresponding with the forecast is displayed alongside the temperature
+- Padding between panes and bottom status bar

 ## Compatibility

 Compatible with macOS and Linux.
-Tested on tmux 3.1b FreeBSD compatibility is in development
+Tested on tmux 3.1b FreeBSD and Windows compatibility is in development

 ## Team